nextbitlabs/onepunch/readme.md

 $ onepunch --start
 ```

-The command above starts a local server and opens the browser.

-Please use the **responsive design mode** provided by your browser to select the presentation width and height.
-You can do that with the following steps:

-1. Open the responsive design mode.
-For example, both Chrome and Firefox use the keyboard shortcut `Ctrl + Shift + M`.
-2. Select the width and height of your presentation.
-You are free in this choice.
-If in doubt, we suggest 960 pixels for the width and 600 pixels for the height.

-Use the arrow keys to see the next and previous slides.
+The command above starts a local server and opens the browser, use the arrow keys to see the next and previous slides.

 ### Print the PDF

 Inside the project directory, run:

 ```
-$ onepunch --print -w 960 -h 600
+$ onepunch --print
 ```

-Flags `-w` and `-h` set the width and the height of the presentation and they should be the same values chosen in the browser responsive design mode.
-If omitted, width and height default to 960 and 600 pixels.

 ### Create custom styles